Creative Career & Business

 Negotiation

-Very often, the client asks for some changes made toward the final version of a project; sometimes, these alterations lay beyond the initial instructions they gave.
+Very often, the client asks for changes to the final version of a project; sometimes, these alterations go beyond the initial instructions they gave.

 In this case, troubleshooting or solving skills come in handy again: after a few more rounds were held between the parties involved, you will either make them see the light according to your vision or get paid extra money for doing so